OpenGene/fastp/README.md

 1. filter out bad reads (too low quality, too short, or too many N...)
 2. cut low quality bases for per read in its 5' and 3' by evaluating the mean quality from a sliding window (like Trimmomatic but faster).
 3. trim all reads in front and tail
 4. cut adapters.
-Adapter sequences can be automatically detected,which means you don't have to input the adapter sequences to trim them.
+Adapter sequences can be automatically detected, which means you don't have to input the adapter sequences to trim them.
 5. correct mismatched base pairs in overlapped regions of paired end reads, if one base is with high quality while the other is with ultra low quality
 6. trim polyG in 3' ends, which is commonly seen in NovaSeq/NextSeq data.
 Trim polyX in 3' ends to remove unwanted polyX tailing (i.e. polyA tailing for mRNA-Seq data)
 7. preprocess unique molecular identifier (UMI) enabled data, shift UMI to sequence name.